tschaub/suite/integrationdocs/source/whatis.rst

 This package includes the following components:

-GeoServer - A software server that allows users to share and edit geospatial data.
+* **GeoServer** - A software server that allows users to share and edit geospatial data.
-GeoExplorer - An extension to GeoServer that allows for creating a browser-based mapping application GeoServer Data Importer - An extension to GeoServer that allows for bulk importing of shapefiles.
+* **GeoServer Data Importer** - An extension to GeoServer that allows for bulk importing of shapefiles.
+* **Styler** - Allows for graphical styling of geospatial layers.
+* **GeoExplorer** - Allows for creating a browser-based mapping application from saved layers.

+Styler and GeoExplorer are applications based on `GeoExt <http://geoext.org>`_.